-Temporary housing may be necessary in certain situations, for example during a gas leak or if repairs need to be made.
+• Temporary housing may be necessary in certain situations, for example during a gas leak or if repairs need to be made.
 Local hotels are a good option for a short stay if you do not need to bring your things, but other arrangement may be necessary.
-Below is a list of short term living arrangements offered in both Blacksburg and Christiansburg.